Migration: our programmes

 Emergency Social Safety Net (ESSN)

-Our largest programme on migration.
-The IFRC and Turkish Red Crescent, with funding from the European Union, are providing cash assistance to over 1.8 million refugees in Turkey.
+Our largest migration programme.
+The IFRC and Turkish Red Crescent, with funding from the European Union, are providing cash assistance to more than 1.5 million refugees in Türkiye.
+Part of the programme involves helping young refugees to tell their own stories.